-The thought of vaginal tearing can make any woman cringe.
+The thought of perineal tearing can make any birthing person cringe.
 And let’s not even think about episiotomies.
 Are there ways to avoid tearing?
 What’s the evidence behind perineal massage?
 Will being told how to push make things worse?
 Rachel Reed tells us more about protecting your perineum during birth.

 What we talked about: